-A thought leader is seen as an expert in their field, with opinions and insight valued by others in their industry.
+A thought leader is seen as an expert in their field, with opinions and insight valued by others in their industry and industry leader.
 With so many different brands and entrepreneurs out there, earning this reputation isn’t always an easy feat.
 It takes patience to establish your credentials, gain valuable experience and be seen as an authority on a certain topic.

 More than anything else, to become a thought leader, you need to come up with creative and impactful ways for your ideas to be heard.
 Here are five easy ways to establish credibility and grow your influence.